Evergreen (Echo & the Bunnymen album)

 Evergreen is the seventh studio album by the English rock band Echo & the Bunnymen.
 It is their first album since reforming after they disbanded in 1993.
 Vocalist Ian McCulloch and guitarist Will Sergeant had previously worked together as Electrafixion before they were rejoined by bassist Les Pattinson under the name Echo & the Bunnymen in early 1997.
 The album was recorded at Doghouse Studios in Henley-on-Thames and was produced by McCulloch and the band's manager Paul Toogood but was credited to the whole band.

 Following a successful return to live performances and the release of the single "Nothing Lasts Forever", the album was released in July 1997.
 Two further singles – "I Want to Be There" and "Don't Let It Get You Down" – followed the album's release.
 The album received good reviews from the music press and was received well by the public, reaching number eight on the UK Albums Chart.
+The album would eventually reach Gold sales in 2024.